garylirocks/quickrefs/azure.markdown

 2. Managed identities for Azure resources

   When you enable managed identity on your web app, Azure activates a **separate token-granting REST service** specifically for use by your app, your app request tokens from this service instead of directly from AAD.
 Your app needs a secret to access this service, but that **secret is injected into your app's environment variables** by App Service when it starts up.
-You don't to manage or store the secret value, and nothing outside of your app can access this secret or the managed identity token service endpoint.
+You don't need to manage or store the secret value, and nothing outside of your app can access this secret or the managed identity token service endpoint.

   - this registers your app in AAD for you, and will delete the registration if you delete the app or disable its managed identity;
   - managed identities are free, and you can enable/disable it on an app at any time;